-- a. signing a new proxy bearing a later date and delivering it to Paramount's registered office or to Paramount's transfer agent, Computershare Trust Company of Canada, at either of the above addresses at least 48 hours (excluding weekends and holidays) prior to the commencement of the Meeting or any adjournment of the Meeting; or - b. depositing written notice of revocation at Paramount's registered office or to Paramount's transfer agent, Computershare Trust Company of Canada, at either of the above addresses at any time up to and including the last business day preceding the day of the Meeting or any adjournment thereof, or delivering it to the Chairman of the Meeting at the Meeting; or - c. attending and voting at the Meeting.
+- signing a new proxy bearing a later date and delivering it to Paramount's registered office or to Paramount's transfer agent, Computershare Trust Company of Canada, at either of the above addresses at least 48 hours (excluding weekends and holidays) prior to the commencement of the Meeting or any adjournment of the Meeting; or - b. depositing written notice of revocation at Paramount's registered office or to Paramount's transfer agent, Computershare Trust Company of Canada, at either of the above addresses at any time prior to the Meeting or any adjournment thereof.